 *Make sure your fresh strawberries are ripe and juicy.
 If they are underwhelming in strawberry flavor, the cake will also be underwhelming in strawberry flavor.
 If it's not strawberry season, you can substitute frozen strawberries (the fruit, not the kind frozen in syrup).
 Thaw completely and drain all extra liquid before using.

-Source: Adapted from Simply from Scratch Recipes Vol 2 (Amazon affiliate link)
+Source: Originally adapted from Simply from Scratch Recipes Vol 2 (Amazon affiliate link).
+Recipe updated after that based on reader feedback